jmb-oddbook/bikes_project/README.md

 Added the field: **region_name** which contains the name of the region associated with the region_id

 [First attempt](geomap.ipynb) using regular plotting and osmnx.
 This notebook will only run with Python 3.8.

+## Appendix 3 -- With ALL the yearly data